Eligible students should meet one of the following requirements:

 - Official transcripts from each institution attended (minimum GPA average of 2.75 on undergraduate work).
 Please allow up to 4 weeks for transcript delivery.

-- Standardized Test Scores: The official standardized tests for admission into the The School of Computing and Informatics is the GRE.
+- Standardized Test Scores: The official standardized tests for admission into the College of Computing and Technology is the GRE.
 This requirement can be waived with 5 years of related work experience.
 The graduate program's director will review your resume to determine whether the GRE can be waived.

 - If you are planning on applying for financial aid, please complete the FAFSA at the following link https://fafsa.e

 Admission is based on a combination of many factors, including undergraduate and/or graduate academic record, GRE score(s), professional experience and references.
 The admissions committee also considers your essay and interview in helping them assess if a Lipscomb graduate degree is the right fit for you.

 Please send all materials to:

 Graduate Studies in Information Security

 Attn: Shawna Denny

 To review the status of your application contact: